 George Washington Worshiped Here at Philadelphia's First Roman Catholic Cathedral

-Cyberhikers surfing the historic streets of virtual Philadelphia are accustomed to eye-opening firsts.
-However, St. Mary's was the second Roman Catholic institution in Philadelphia.
-St. Mary's historic contributions are more modest than some churches, but without St. Mary's and the work done by many of her members, history would have turned out quite differently.
+St. Mary's was the second Roman Catholic institution in Philadelphia, and without St. Mary's and the work done by many of her members, history would have turned out quite differently.
 The church figured prominently in the life of Colonial and Revolutionary Philadelphia.

 As to Old St. Mary's firsts.
 The church was the site of the first public religious commemoration of the Declaration of Independence and the church became the first Roman Catholic Cathedral of the Diocese of Philadelphia (1810-38).